Tony Luetkemeyer: Legislation

 During his first year in office, Luetkemeyer sponsored Senate Bill 224, a measure that passed the Missouri legislature in the 2019 legislative session.
 SB 224 was modeled off several provisions of the Federal Rules of Civil Procedure relating to discovery, the process by which parties to a lawsuit gather evidence to support their case.
-The major features of SB 224 place certain presumed limitations on discovery, including the scope of discovery, the number and length of depositions, the number of interrogatories and requests for production, and discoverability of electronically stored information (ESI).
+The major features of SB 224 placed certain presumed limitations on discovery, including the scope of discovery, the number and length of depositions, the number of interrogatories and requests for production, and the discoverability of electronically stored information (ESI).
 SB 224 was championed by the business and tort reform communities as an efficiency measure to reduce the cost and length of litigation.
 Of the measure, Luetkemeyer stated: “These reforms will expedite lawsuits, ensure more timely resolution of disputes and reduce costs for all parties involved.”
 The bill was signed into law on July 10, 2019.

 For his work on pro-business policies, Luetkemeyer was later recognized by the Missouri Chamber of Commerce and Industry as its 2019 Freshman Legislator of the Year.

 Electoral history

-Luetkemeyer was elected to the Missouri Senate in the November 7, 2018 general election, after advancing from the August 7, 2018 primary.
+Luetkemeyer was elected to the Missouri Senate in the November 7, 2018 general election, after winning the August 7, 2018 primary.
+He was reelected to a second term on November 8, 2022, after running unopposed in the Republican primary.